 Further details on the work and functions of the various units are published on the Authority's website.
-Operational units other than Social Work Team are headed by a Higher Executive Officer or Administrative Officer; the Social Work Team is headed by Principal Social Worker.
+Operational units other than Social Work Team are headed by a Higher Executive Officer or Administrative Officer; the Social Work Team is headed by Team Leader (Principal Social Worker position is currently vacant).
 The Authority's organisational structure is published on the Authority's website.

-STRATEGIC PLANNING, DECISION-MAKING AND PERFORMANCE
+STRATEGIC PLANNING, DECISION-MAKING AND PERFORMANCE MANAGEMENT

-MANAGEMENT

 The Authority produces a three-year Corporate Plan in line with Section 108 of the Act.
-The 2016 - 2019 Corporate Plan charts the Authority's vision for the three year period and is reviewed periodically to track progress in implementing the Authority's priority actions.
-The Corporate Plan for 2019 to 2021 will be prepared in Q3 2018 for submission to the Minister for approval.
+The 2019 - 2021 Corporate Plan charts the Authority's vision for the three year period and is reviewed periodically to track progress in implementing the Authority's priority actions.
+The Corporate Plan for 2022 to 2024 will be prepared in Q3 2021 for submission to the Minister for approval.